Investments to end poverty

 The issue:

-In this context, official development assistance (ODA) continues to be a critical source of financing.
-It can uniquely target the people and places most at risk of being left behind.
-Worrying trends, however, show a shift away from aid going to where it is needed most, and funding levels are stagnating.
-Beyond aid, we must consider the wider financing that can and should be mobilised to support sustainable development and poverty eradication.
-This is critical when the funding gap for delivering the Sustainable Development Goals (SDGs) is estimated to be as high as US$3.1 trillion per year until 2030.
-Such an amount cannot be provided through aid alone.
-All resources – public, private, local, national and international – can and should play a role.
-All actors who control such resources therefore have a responsibility.
+In this context, official development assistance (ODA) is a critical source of financing – it can uniquely target the people and places most at risk of being left behind.
+Beyond aid, we must also consider the wider financing that can – and should – be mobilised to support sustainable development and poverty eradication.
+This is critical when the funding gap for SDG delivery is estimated at up to US$3 trillion per year until 2030.
+Financing to end poverty cannot be provided through aid alone.
+All resources – public, private, local, national and international – and all the actors who control those resources must play a role.

 The purpose of our work: